A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems

 \subsubsection{Device-to-Cloud Novelty Detection}

 On the device side, whenever the embedded detector identifies a potential arc alarm, the corresponding frame of current measurement, along with contextual operating conditions, is transmitted to the cloud via the blackbox.
 Crucially, a verification mechanism is implemented to distinguish between true arc faults and false positives.
-Rigorous validation is conducted by power conversion system experts to verify the fault classification.
-This process integrates expert analysis of operating conditions with end-user confirmation to ascertain ground truth.
+In initial deployment, fault classifications are validated by power conversion system experts who analyze operating conditions (voltage, current, load profile) against domain-specific rules.
+End-user confirmation is also collected to ascertain ground truth.
+Expert decisions are logged to build a labeled case repository.
+To address scalability constraints, expert validation is transitioned to a rule-based expert system.
+The system verifies physical constraints (signal magnitude, frequency content, duration), operational context (load type, system configuration), and produces confidence scoring based on rule match strength.
+An experience replay buffer stores edge cases where rule confidence is low, enabling periodic rule refinement and expert review of ambiguous cases.
 Based on the verification result, confirmed arc events are logged for archival purposes, indicating the model remains valid for this scenario.
 Conversely, confirmed false alarms are flagged for model adaptation to prevent recurrence.